cjungmann/readargs/README.md

 functions, but to also allow customization for special cases.

-At first, the "documentation" will be sample C programs that demonstrate various customizations.
-Eventually, I'll make simple **man** pages to help me remember syntax and variations.
+At first, the "documentation" will be sample C programs that demonstrate various customizations.  ---Eventually, I'll make simple **man** pages to help me remember syntax and variations.---

 ## Sample Files